faridehlamee/volunteer-sign-up-system/README.md

    - Admin receives notification email
    - Data is stored in the database

+## Git Repository

+This project is version controlled with Git.
+Sensitive configuration files (`appsettings.json`, `appsettings.Development.json`, `appsettings.Production.json`) are excluded from the repository for security.

+**Important:** After cloning, copy the `.example` files to create your configuration files:
+- `appsettings.json.example` → `appsettings.json`
+- `appsettings.Development.json.example` → `appsettings.Development.json`
+- `appsettings.Production.json.example` → `appsettings.Production.json`

+Then update them with your actual API keys and settings.

+## Deployment

+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions to a subdomain or production server.

 ## Notes

 - Make sure your Resend API key has the necessary permissions
 - For production, use environment variables or Azure Key Vault for sensitive configuration
 - Consider adding a custom domain in Resend for better email deliverability
+- Never commit `appsettings.json` files with real API keys to Git